esterpantaleo/etymology/README.md

 This code is distributed under Creative Commons Attribution-ShareAlike 3.0.

 ##The SPARQL ENDPOINT
-This code queries the [wmflabs etytree-virtuoso sparql endpoint](http://etytree-virtuoso.wmflabs.org/sparql) which I have set up and populated with data produced with [dbnary_etymology](https://bitbucket.org/esterpantaleo/dbnary_etymology).
+This code queries the [wmflabs etytree-virtuoso sparql endpoint](http://etytree-virtuoso.wmflabs.org/sparql) which I have set up and populated with data (RDF) produced with [dbnary_etymology](https://bitbucket.org/esterpantaleo/dbnary_etymology).
+The extracted data is kept in sync with Wiktionary each time a new dump is generated (we are a little behind now - data was extracted on 12/20/2016).

+I have defined an ontology for etymologies [here](https://bitbucket.org/esterpantaleo/dbnary_etymology/src/f120711cd96057f34880eab0b9abcae1f65dd49b/ontology/src/main/resources/org/getalp/dbnary/dbnary_etymology.owl?at=master&fileviewer=file-view-default).
+In particular I have defined properties etymologicallyDerivesFrom, derivesFrom and descendsFrom (and also etymologicallyEquivalentTo) as subproperties of etymologicallyRelatedTo.
+All these properties are transitive, etymologicallyEquivalentTo is reflexive.

+Besides etymological relationships data also contain POS, definition, senses and more as extracted by [dbnary](https://bitbucket.org/serasset/dbnary).
+The ontology for dbnary is defined [here](https://bitbucket.org/esterpantaleo/dbnary_etymology/src/f120711cd96057f34880eab0b9abcae1f65dd49b/ontology/src/main/resources/org/getalp/dbnary/dbnary.owl?at=master&fileviewer=file-view-default).

 An example query follows:

     PREFIX eng: <http://kaiko.getalp.org/dbnary/eng/>
     SELECT DISTINCT ?p ?o {
         eng:__ee_get ?p ?o
     }

 Property http://www.w3.org/2000/01/rdf-schema#seeAlso is used to link to the Wiktionary page the etymological entry was extracted from.
 If you want to find all entries containing string "door"

     SELECT DISTINCT ?s {
         ?s rdfs:label ?label .
         ?label bif:contains "door" .
     }
 If you want to find ancestors of "door":